golang/vscode-go/README.md

 You are ready to Go :-) &nbsp;&nbsp; 🎉🎉🎉

-Please be sure to learn more about many [features](#features) of this extension as well as how to [customize](#customization) them.
+Please be sure to learn more about the many [features](#features) of this extension, as well as how to [customize](#customization) them.
 Take a look at [Troubleshooting](docs/troubleshooting.md) and [Help](#ask-for-help) for further guidance.

-If you are new to Go, [this article](https://golang.org/doc/code.html) provides the overview on go code organization and basic `go` commands.
-The recent [Go open source live video] featured VS Code Go and demonstrated how other Gophers use the features to enhance their Go development workflow.
+If you are new to Go, [this article](https://golang.org/doc/code.html) provides the overview on Go code organization and basic `go` commands.
+Watch [this video from the Go Open Source Live conference] for an explanation of how to build your first Go application using VS Code Go.

 ## Features

-This extension provides many features, including [IntelliSense], [code navigation], [code editing] support.
+This extension provides many features, including [IntelliSense], [code navigation], and [code editing] support.
 It also shows [diagnostics] as you work and provides enhanced support for [testing] and [debugging] your programs.
-See the [full feature breakdown] for more details and to learn how to tune the behavior.
+See the [full feature breakdown] for more details and to learn how to tune its behavior.

 <p align=center>
 <img src="docs/images/completion-signature-help.gif" width=75%>